|

 Article 47 (1) states:-

-“…The function of the judiciary is to resolve prings according to law.
-If t If there is no rule of law applicable to a matter before it, a court shall determine the matter according to substantial justice and wherever possible in conformity with custom”.
+“…The function of the judiciary is to resolve proceedings according to law.
+If there is no rule of law applicable to a matter before it, a court shall determine the matter according to substantial justice and wherever possible in conformity with custom”.

 “Subject to the Constitution, any written law and the limits of its jurisdiction a Court shall have such inherent powers as shall be necessary for it to carry out its functions”.

-ass="MsoNoMsoNormal" style="text-align: justify; margin-top: 1; margin-bottom: 1"> An argument against the reception of evidence from verseas is the question of sanction for perjury.
-This was dwas discussed in B. v.
+An argument against the reception of evidence from overseas is the question of sanction for perjury.
+This was discussed in B. v.
 Dentists Disciplinary Tribunal.
 This is not, in my judgment, a consideration which should stand in the way of the reception of overseas evidence.
 However, it is one of the factors to be taken into account when the Court exercises its discretion whether or not to allow such evidence.

 Parties should bear in mind the expense and convenience of an overseas expert witness attending trial if the same expertise is available from a witness within the jurisdiction.